-Quality of Care (QOC) in the first twelve months after entry of HIV CARE is associated with a higher mortality risk, according to US Department of Veterans Affairs in the online edition report of Clinic Infectious Diseases.
-Patients who received at least 80% of the recommended quality indicators (IQs) had 25% less likely to die during the follow-up period when compared to patients receiving less than 80% of IQs.
-Good results have been observed in patients with alcohol problems or drugs who have received high levels of care.
+Quality of care (QOC) in the first twelve months after HIV CARE is associated with an increased risk of mortality, according to researchers from the US Department of Veterans Affairs in the report of the online edition of Clinic Infectious diseases.
+Patients who received at least 80% of the recommended quality indicators (IQs) were 25% less likely to die during the follow-up period when compared to patients who received less than 80% of IQs.
+Good results were seen in patients with alcohol or medication problems who received high levels of care.

-"The current study finds that HIV-infected patients receiving high QOC experience the highest mortality," the authors write.
-"High quality care provided by healthcare systems and providers can translate into decreased mortality for patients."
+"The current study finds that HIV-infected patients who receive high QOC experience the highest mortality," comment the authors.
+"High quality of care provided by health systems and providers can translate into reduced mortality for patients."

-But a good quality of care was unable to overcome the mortality deficits associated with disease severity and comorbidities.
+But a good quality of care was unable to overcome the deficits in mortality associated with disease severity and comorbidities.

-On the other hand, the author of an editorial suggests that quality of care and indicators may require changes in order to keep pace with the ever-increasing medical needs associated with HIV infection.
+On the other hand, the author of an editorial suggests that the quality of care and indicators may need to be changed in order to keep pace with the ever-increasing medical needs associated with HIV infection.

-US health care providers are encouraged to report on the quality of care measures through reports.
-Although quality of care and indicators of HIV infection are well established, the relationship between care indicators and the subsequent mortality risk has not been well described.
-But more importantly, it is not known whether good quality of care can outweigh the increased risk of mortality seen in HIV-infected patients with medications and / or alcohol problems.
+Health care providers in the USA are encouraged to report, via reports, on the quality of care measures.
+Although the quality of care and HIV infection indicators are well established, the relationship between care indicators and the subsequent risk of mortality has not been well described.
+But more importantly, it is not known whether the good quality of care can overcome the greater risk of mortality seen in HIV-infected patients with medication and / or alcohol problems.

-To answer these questions, investigations in the cohort study of the Veterans' Aging cohort developed in a comparative study of mortality risk in HIV-positive patients based on the quality of care provided in the first twelve months after entry into the HIV CARE.
+To answer these questions, investigations in the Cohort of the Veterans Aging Study cohort developed in a comparative study between risk of mortality in HIV-positive patients according to the quality of care provided in the first twelve months after entering the HIV CARE.

 Patients who entered between 2002 and 2008 were recruited for the study.
 Nine quality care indicators were assessed: